fredrikhellman/gridlod/README.md

 The base consists of these files:
 * `fem.py` contains code for the assembly of finite element matrices.
 * `interp.py` contains code for interpolation operators.
-* `world.py` contains the world class.
+* `world.py` contains the World and Patch class.
-* `coef.py` contains code for defining a coefficient.
+* `coef.py` contains code for localizing a coefficient.
 * `femsolver.py` contains code for solving a reference FEM problem.
 * `linalg.py` contains code for solving linear systems.
 * `util.py` contains code for manipulating grid indices.
-* `lod.py` contains code for solving the LOD patch problems.
+* `lod.py` contains code for solving corrector problems.
+* `pglod.py` contains code for assembling PG-LOD matrices
-* `transport.py` contains code for computing fluxes.
+* `func.py` contains code for describing Q0 and Q1 functions.

-The application in *Numerical homogenization of time-dependent diffusion* (arXiv:1703.08857) is defined by the following files.
-* `pg.py` contains code for the main algorithm in that paper.
+* `transport.py` contains code for computing fluxes (not well-maintained)
-* `ecworker.py` and `eccontroller.py` contains a hack that parallelizes computations over an ipyparallel cluster.

 ## Tests